Engineered Modernization: A Case Study

 Strategic Role

-Operating inside board cadence rather than as an external vendor, modernization initiatives were integrated directly into institutional decision-making.
+Operating under board cadence rather than as an external vendor, modernization initiatives were integrated directly into decision-making.

 Architecture and execution were not separated.